axg170018/Capstone-Project-Example/README.md

 # GitHub-Example

-This is to get a clear idea of how to create a github repository
+This contains all my projects from my capstone course which is one of the courses amongst the IBM Data Science Professional Certificate.